Labrys-Group/create-t3-turbo/docs/standards/react.md

   const [isFilterOpen, setIsFilterOpen] = useState(false); // ✅ UI state only
   return <div><input value={search} onChange={e => setSearch(e.target.value)} /></div>;
 };

 ```

 **Rule of thumb:** If it affects **what** data is shown → Hook.
 If it affects **how** it's shown → View.

 **Note:** Trivial formatting (`name.toUpperCase()`, `price.toFixed(2)`) is fine in View.
 Complex filtering/sorting/calculations with testable business rules must go in Hook for unit testability.

+If your view component contains a lot of valid local state, consider moving it to a separate hook and passing it in via the component hook.
+Including local state in the view component is useful when it is simple, but when it becomes complicated it should be moved out of the component for readability.

 ## Folder Structure (Next.js)